mattermost/docs/source/install/ee-prod-rhel-7.rst

 Set up Database Server
 ----------------------

-**NOTE**: following instructions are for the case where mattermost connect to postgresql via the TCP/IP socket.
-For a connection through an Unix-domain socket, specific instructions will be added when needed.
-When Mattermost and postgresql are on the same machine, it is recommended to use unix socket mechanism as it is more secure and faster.
+**NOTE**: When Mattermost and postgresql are on the same machine, it is recommended to use unix socket mechanism for the connection between Mattermost and Postgresql, as it is more secure and faster.
+Below instructions are for a connection via the TCP/IP socket.

+Settings specific to the unix socket connection are detailed in the *Unix-domain socket connection* section.

 1. For the purposes of this guide we will assume this server has an IP address of ``10.10.10.1``